CorentinLouis/SPACE_labelling_tool/README.md

 Once the file has loaded, it launches a GUI for selecting the measurements within the file to display, and then to navigate the data selected.
-The plot will display the time range selected, plus a 0.5 day window either side.
+The plot will display the time range selected, plus 1/4 of the previous window.

 There are the following interactive components:
 * **Measurements:** Each pane displays a measurement, with name, scale and units on the right.
   Features can be drawn by clicking to add coordinates, and completed by clicking on the first coordinate added again.
   Once selected, a feature can be named.
 Features can be selected on any pane, and will be mirrored on all other panes.
 * **Prev/Next buttons:** These move through the data by an amount equal to the width of time range selected.
-  This will also apply a 0.5 day window of overlap as 'padding'.
+  This will also overlap 1/4 of the current window as 'padding'.
 * **Save button:** This will save any features to TFcat JSON format, as `FILE.json`.

 Once finished, you can save and then close the figure using the normal close button.